 The world is a strange and wonderful place.
 Every day we are confronted with surprising and occasionally horrible news.
 And if you’re like me, the days where you feel like an alien on your own planet happen with increasing frequency.
 A few months ago, this headline stopped me in my tracks:

+Where exactly is this land of make believe where you pay millions for something you can’t own?
 Am I an earthling, or do I live in a video game fantasyland?

 If you’re totally perplexed, let me summarize.
 Mike Winkelman is a digital artist who sells his work under the name Beeple.
 NFT stands for “non-fungible token” – a certificate representing a digital asset, usually an image, animation, or video.
 And the buyer (no explanation for the pseudonym) made their money investing in cryptocurrency.
 See a detail of Everydays: The First 5000 Days above.